 - The initial membership share price which will be set based on the size of the desired unit.
 Shares will be redeemed at the same price when the member ceases to be a resident of the co-op.

 - A monthly housing charge to cover operating costs (including taxes, mortgage payments, and utilities) and to build a reserve fund to cover future repairs and improvements.
 This charge will also be based on the size of the unit.

 In Canada, housing is considered “affordable” if it costs less than 30% of a household’s before-tax income.
-As a demonstration of our commitment to affordable housing, Bannerman Green has applied for funding from Canada Mortgage and Housing Corporation (CMHC) and, if successful, we would be allocating at least 30% of our units as “affordable units”.
+Bannerman Green has applied for funding from Canada Mortgage and Housing Corporation (CMHC) and, if successful, will allocate a minimum of 30% of our units as “affordable units”.
 The CMHC funding would provide for a very favourable interest rate, a lengthy amortization period and a capital grant, which we are assuming can be used to reduce the affordable share price dramatically.

 CMHC funding would also require that at least 30% of our units would have monthly housing charges that are less than 80% of the median rents in our neighbourhood.
 We are also seeking out Rent Subsidy programs to enable us to provide these affordable units without placing undue financial strain on the Co-op.